TheMechanicalBeing/automate-the-boring-stuff/Chapter 6 - Manipulating Strings/README.md

 * Make method that converts word into pig latin language
 * Split sentence by words to apply each word with the above method
 * Print translated sentence

+## Exercise 4 - Table Printer

+Simple console application that prints 2d-array like a table.

+### Requirements
+* Make method that returns nothing but table prints tha 2d-array
+* Display the results